Skip to content

 junk boat hong kong

 Very few cities in the world can rival the beauty of Hong Kong’s skyline.
 One of the things that make this city unique is the junk boats.
-These iconic boats, with their graceful teak-wood hulls and curved sails, were once popular in China and primarily used for fishing, ocean exploration, and trade.
+These iconic boats, with their graceful teak-wood hulls and curved sails, were once popular and primarily used for fishing, ocean exploration, and trade.
 Today, there are only very few left.
 But you can still enjoy this experience with this company.
 They offer several tours, and you can even enjoy the Symphony of Lights (one of the best light shows) while sailing on the boat.

 Explore the Sai Kung Peninsula